CoderArpan/CoderArpan/README.md

 ## 👋 About Me

 Hi!
-I'm [Arpan khan], a [Software developer] based in [India].
-I am passionate about [Web-development and andriod development].
+I'm Arpan khan, a Software developer based in India.
+I am passionate about Web-development and andriod development.
 I love to create, contribute, and collaborate on open-source projects.

 - 🔭 I’m currently working on a payment gateway
 - 🌱 I’m currently learning Go and Angular